 Rather than letting them fear change as an external ‘thing’ to be forced upon them, a little like the monolith in 2001: A Space Odyssey, employees who are equipped to understand that they can all be change champions will, with the right attitude and resources, become the change itself.
 Everything that they welcome, is welcomed.
 Everything that they understand, is understood.
 Everything that they do well, is done well.
 So, by equipping the individual to understand, embrace and even enjoy change, you are setting a positive cycle in place.
 But in order to make that happen, there are a few key pointers to follow.

 Start before the storm – Research has shown that change readiness actually declines during times of uncertainty, so rather than trying to make it okay when it’s not okay, try making it the norm during times of calm.
 Caroline Chavez, a leading career change coach and strategist outlines this beautifully when she says,

 By embedding change management into all projects, it creates a norm for employees to expect change and also expect for it to be managed well.

 People tend to trust what they know and do regularly, so small changes help to create that change-ready culture.
 These dry-run drills for shifting things around keep people engaged with the positive possibilities that change brings and helps guard against complacency.

-Leadership at every level – Last month, we talked about programme sponsors, but the messages from that apply to leaders at every level.
+Leadership at every level – A while ago, we talked about programme sponsors, but the messages from that apply to leaders at every level.
 Attitudinal change is key to inspiring those around and below to follow in those footsteps, and leading a team with positive and strong intention is always a key factor in helping with the change process.
 A white paper from PMO Solutions spells this out clearly, when it says,

 ‘Trusted leadership is a requirement to build confidence in the proposed solutions.